 Nihon Falcom (日本ファルコム) is one of the oldest developers of Japanese role-playing games that is still actively making games, creating some of the first examples of the genre in Japan.
 Today they are most famous for their long-running Ys series of action-RPGs and their storied Legend of Heroes franchise, who's Trails sub-series is one of the company's most popular properties.

-Formed on March 9, 1981 by Masayuki Kato, Nihon Falcom initially operated a brick and mortar store located in Tachikawa, Tokyo, called Computer Land Tachikawa .
-The store opened in July 1981 and was an authorized seller of Apple products and software.
-Hobbyist programmers were soon attracted to Computer Land with Falcom's future star programmer, Yoshio Kiya, being a regular customer at the shop.
-Kiya would sometimes bartering software he created in his spare time to purchase computer hardware at the shop, with one of the first being a video game called Galactic Wars 1.
+Nihon Falcom was formed on March 9, 1981 by Masayuki Kato, a former employee at Hino Motors.
+Soon after, Falcom opened a brick and mortar store located in Tachikawa, Tokyo called Computer Land Tachikawa on May 31, 1981 .
+The store was an authorized seller of Apple products and software that quickly attracted various hobbyist programmers .
+One of these hobbyists was Falcom's future star programmer, Yoshio Kiya, who was a regular customer at the store.
+Kiya would sometimes barter software he created in his spare time to purchase computer hardware at the shop, with one of his first being a video game called Galactic Wars 1.
 This title would be published by Nihon Falcom in limited quantities in late 1982 and would mark the company's debut into the video game industry.

 Throughout the proceeding decades, Nihon Falcom would play a pioneering role in the growth of Japan's early PC game industry, creating some of the best selling titles of the era and establishing many classic franchises that are still continuing to this day.